 I used GumBits for several dressage lessons and there was a noticeable difference in the contact when I used them.
 The lessons I used them in went really well and I got “Two Gold Stars” from the instructor.
 The lessons I didn’t use them were a bit of a struggle.
 It might be coincidence…but I’m thinking it isn’t!

 I was very pleased with the results of GumBits and would certainly use them again!
+The only downside is that they’re a bit pricey!

 You can find out more about GumBits here and buy them at several online and local retailers.